django-bridge/django-bridge/website/docs/view_components.md

 Let’s step through this code one line at a time:

 - First, we define a function component that takes one prop, the time.
-Because in the Python code this was a ``datetime`` object, this will be converted to a ``Date`` object by Django Render
+Because in the Python code this was a ``datetime`` object, this will be converted to a ``Date`` object by Django Bridge

   Note that the name of this function doesn’t matter.
 We will assign it a name that the Django view can use when we register it in the next step